 Homeschool Scheduling with BookShark

 Why is this year been so different?
 Because this is our first year using BookShark Reading with History and Science.
-They have the curriculum planned out for you to follow along with for 36 weeks, or how ever long it takes your family at your pace.
+They have the curriculum planned out for you to follow along with for 36 weeks, or however long it takes your family at your pace.

 How many days a week are you working on school?

-A glimpse of the weekly schedule shows a four day schedule.
-They say that they have planned it this way so that you can use the fifth day for other activities or topics that you and children may be interested in.
+A glimpse of the weekly schedule shows a four-day schedule.
+They say that they have planned it this way so that you can use the fifth day for other activities or topics that you and your children may be interested in.

-For example, in the Science Level 1 the first three days it is book work and the corresponding worksheets, as well as optional activities that you can do together.
-One the fourth day, it’s hands on experiment day, a favorite in our house.
+For example, in Science Level 1 the first three days it is book work and the corresponding worksheets, as well as optional activities that you can do together.
+On the fourth day, it’s hands-on experiment day, a favorite in our house.